-Environment art authored against streaming budgets, LOD ceilings, and seamless MMO-density layers.
+Environment art authored against streaming budgets, LOD ceilings, and continuous MMO-density layers.
 Beauty that survives the tick.

 Gameplay animation authored with replication, prediction, and server-authoritative motion in mind.